umbraco/UmbracoDocs/12/umbraco-cms/extending/health-check/README.md

 ## Configuring and scheduling checks

-As well as viewing the results of health checks via the Settings section dashboard, you can set up the checks to be run on a schedule and be notified of the results by email.
+You can view the results of health checks via the Settings section dashboard.
+Additionally, you can set up the checks to be run on a schedule and be notified of the results by email.
 It's also possible to disable certain checks if they aren't applicable in your environment.

 For more information, see the [Reference > Configuration > Health checks](../../reference/configuration/healthchecks.md) article.